tonjhenr/glasur.harestua/README.md

   # Mobilvennlig bakeri nettside

   This is a code bundle for Mobilvennlig bakeri nettside.
-The original project is available at https://www.figma.com/design/YGhAr1dnlzrFlNGbtlGnVR/Mobilvennlig-bakeri-nettside.

   ## Running the code